 Fifty years ago we could say all illegal behavior was – you guessed it – a violation of the law.
 Now we have gradations of illegality as though that mattered.

-Yes, there are reasons ilehakls want to stay in America.
+Yes, there are reasons illegals want to stay in America.
 They bought a house; they bought a car; they have a job.
-But of course they don’t pay taxes.
+But of course many don’t pay taxes.
 That means their illegality is costing law abiding citizens money in taxes to pay their way.
 They are actually now welfare recipients because the legal residents are paying what they should be paying their rightful share.

 But my point is this; what was clearly illegal 50 years ago is now sniffed at.
 We have variable standards for what it means to be illegal.This double, sometimes triple standard applies to many other groups of people and illegal behaviors.
 At one time sodomites were jailed – that was as recently as 1940.
 Today it is legal for them to get married, but of course you must redefine marriage.
 In 196 t was illegal to kill your baby.
 Now your neighbor must be required to pay for it.